liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 **Analytics:** allows you to integrate your pages with Google Analytics.
-Liferay provides seamless integration with Google Analytics, allowing you to place your ID in one place, then it will get inserted ally on every page.
+Liferay provides seamless integration with Google Analytics, allowing you to place your ID in one place, then it will get inserted on every page.
 This enables you to focus your efforts on building the page, rather than remembering to put the code everywhere.
 Google Analytics is a free service which lets you do all kinds of traffic analysis on your site so you can see who visits, where visitors are